gajus/slonik/README.md

 <a name="slonik-about-slonik-battle-tested"></a>
 ### Battle-Tested

 Slonik began as a collection of utilities designed for working with [`node-postgres`](https://github.com/brianc/node-postgres).
-We continue to use `node-postgres` as it provides a robust foundation for interacting with PostgreSQL.
-However, what once was a collection of utilities has since grown into a framework that abstracts repeating code patterns, protects against unsafe connection handling and value interpolation, and provides rich debugging experience.
+It continues to use `node-postgres` driver as it provides a robust foundation for interacting with PostgreSQL.
+However, what once was a collection of utilities has since grown into a framework that abstracts repeating code patterns, protects against unsafe connection handling and value interpolation, and provides a rich debugging experience.

 Slonik has been [battle-tested](https://medium.com/@gajus/lessons-learned-scaling-postgresql-database-to-1-2bn-records-month-edc5449b3067) with large data volumes and queries ranging from simple CRUD operations to data-warehousing needs.